rptynan/IBProject/README.md

 1. Start - this will start the Core
 2. Status - this will tell you the status of the various services running
 3. Exit - this will close down the Core
-4. Add trend: <trend name>, <trend location> - this will add a trend to the queue with the specified location
+4. Add trend: "trend name", "trend location", "trend priority" - this will add a trend to the queue with the specified location and priority
-5. Repopulate trends - this will add cause the core to trigger the trend repopulation task early
+5. Repopulate trends - this will add cause the core to request new trends from twitter for all its set locations